dedrahem/firstsort/readme.md

         contents_file.close()

 - [ ] This highlights the line feed at end of row, \n's at the end of each row will now appear in the data string.

 - [ ] There are two ways to fix this, the first is
 -
         lfremoved.delete("\n")
-- [ ] But i used the gsub method, which is global sub and NOT gosub.
+- [ ] This uses the gsub method, which is global sub and NOT gosub.
 -
         lfremoved = stringdata.gsub("\n",'')